Buckley Homestead: History

 The Buckleys were Irish immigrants who moved to the United States in the mid-18th century.
 They first moved to Northwest Indiana in 1849, where they built their first farmstead.
 The Buckleys ended up turning their farm into a 150-head dairy farm.
 They sold their milk to markets in Chicago during the early 20th century.
 Over four generations, the farm grew from 79 acre to 520 acre.
 In 1977, part of the park was donated by Rose Buckley Pearce to be part of the Lake County Parks.
 The Buckley Homestead was added to the National Register of Historic Places in 1984.

 Features

 Next to the parking area, there is a visitor center which contains restroom facilities, drinking fountains, information kiosk, and a gift shop which is open on Sunday afternoons from May through the first of August.
 After that, a path will lead to the Buckley's farm.
 The park is divided into sections: Main House Museum, School, Pioneer Farm, and Back Again.

 Events and activities

 Buckley Homestead holds many events throughout the season.
 A list of events at Buckley Homestead are listed below.

 WWII Tribute

-Buckley Homestead holds a World War II Tribute every year by reenacting battles between the axis and allies.
-The tribute holds skirmishes, axis and allies encampments, uniform demonstration, World War II Veterans Panel, and homefront displays.
+Buckley Homestead used to hold a World War II Tribute every year by reenacting battles between the axis and allies.
+The tributes held skirmishes, axis and allies encampments, uniform demonstration, World War II Veterans Panel, and homefront displays.